 Table 3 (which accounts for the revaluation of the net foreign asset position) takes up this possibility.
-The simulations it reports assume that as the current account surplus disappears, output in the nontradable sector rises by a substantial 10 percent.
-Even with this large increase in nontradables output, however, a real appreciation of the yen is still implied, although its magnitude is considerably dampened.
-In the low elasticity case of the first row, for example, a 23.3 percent yen appreciation is still implied, as compared to 29.6 percent in the corresponding row of Table 2.
+The simulations it reports assume that as the current account surplus disappears, output in the nontraded sector rises by a substantial 10 percent.
+Even with this large increase in nontradables output, however, a real appreciation of the yen is still implied, although its magnitude is considerable dampened.
+In the low elasticity case of row 1, for example, a 23.3 percent yen appreciation is still implied, as compared to 29.6 in the corresponding row of table 2.